Skip to content

 Each worker runs in complete isolation:

 The coordinator just reads status updates from the tracker.
 It never loads the actual work.
-It doesn't know what the code looks like -- it knows what the tickets look like.
-It's managing work, not syntax.
+It doesn't know what the code looks like; it knows what the tickets look like.
+The coordinator manages tickets; the workers handle syntax.

 A coordinator that does the work breaks at 3 agents.
 A coordinator that manages the work scales to 8.